govnsw-doe/gef-pattern-library/README.md

 ---

+## Before your start

+If you don't know much or anything about working with git, read [Installing, preparing and using GEF](https://docs.google.com/document/d/1cRtBJQwV9qwPoD5-J2E7Z1u_apvlnoY4w24hs7iGa9A/edit#heading=h.kj2d20an9cvp).
+You will need to install git, node and bower.

+**note: ignore anything about git flow.**

 ## Quickstart

-If you don't know much or anything about working with git, read [Installing, preparing and using GEF](https://docs.google.com/document/d/1cRtBJQwV9qwPoD5-J2E7Z1u_apvlnoY4w24hs7iGa9A/edit#heading=h.kj2d20an9cvp).
-You will need to install git, node and bower. *note: ignore anything about git flow.*

 Clone this repo to a folder, then navigate to the repo